Things to Do in East London

 Queen Elizabeth Olympic Park

-Built for the 2012 Games, the Olympic Park has blossomed into a fantastic day out.
-Zoom down the ArcelorMittal Orbit slide (the world’s longest tunnel slide, no less), splash around in the fountains, or simply wander the landscaped gardens.
-It’s a brilliant spot for families and sporty types alike, with cycling routes, playgrounds, and even a climbing wall.
+Built specifically for the 2012 Games, the Olympic Park has developed into a top day out destination.
+Zoom along the Arcelor Mittal Orbit slide (the longest tunnel slide in the world, no less), splash about in the fountains, or simply stroll through the landscaped gardens.
+It's a top destination for families and active sorts alike, with cycle routes, playgrounds, and even a climbing wall.
+There are loads of cafes and riverside places to stop for a coffee or snack between things too.

 Broadway Market